Inzaniak/sd-webui-ranbooru/README.md

 - **LoRAs Custom Weights**: Here you can specify the weight to use with the random LoRAs (separated by commas).
 If you leave it blank, the extension will use the min and max weights.
 Example: if you have 3 LoRAs you can write: 0.2,0.3,0.5.

 ## How to use
 Check the usage.md file for a detailed explanation of how to use the extension.
+Also check my article on [CivitAI](https://civitai.com/articles/3357/ranbooru-the-comprehensive-guide).

 ## Changelog
 ### 1.2